LarOrr/TODO-backend/README.md

 # TODO Web App backend
-Mini project for HSE Kotlin Eletive 2020/2021
+Mini project for HSE Kotlin Elective 2020/2021

 REST API for TODO web application built with Spring Boot and Kotlin

+To build application use ```./gradlew build```
+To run application use ```./gradlew bootRun```

 Code sections:
 - [HTTP Controllers](src/main/kotlin/com/larorr/todo_app/controllers)
 - [Entities](src/main/kotlin/com/larorr/todo_app/entities)

 ## API Call Example
-There are 3 entities (resourses) - tasks, lists (todoLists) and users.
+There are 3 entities (resources) - /tasks, /lists (todoLists) and /users.
 Users have lists, lists have tasks.

+Resources support all CRUD operations (POST, GET, PUT, DELETE).

+It is also possible to address some resources in this format "/lists/{listId}/tasks"

+**Note**: to create list or task with POST /tasks or POST /lists you must also provide existing "listId" or "userId" respectively.
+That is because tasks can't exist without list and list can't exist without user.

+Example call:
 ### <a name="getListsTask"></a> Get all tasks in the list [GET /lists/{listId}/tasks]
 + Response 200 (application/json)
 ```